WISDEM/WEIS/RAFT/README.md

 - YAML
 - MoorPy (available at https://github.com/NREL/MoorPy)
 - pyHams (available at https://github.com/WISDEM/pyHAMS)
-- CCBlade and WISDEM* (available at https://github.com/WISDEM/WISDEM)
+- CCBlade or WISDEM* (https://github.com/WISDEM/CCBlade or https://github.com/WISDEM/WISDEM)

-\* RAFT uses CCBlade and currently requires additional related functions from the larger WISDEM code.
-We recommend installing WISDEM for the time being.
+\* CCBlade is a module of WISDEM, but can be used separately.
+RAFT only requires CCBlade (and some additional related functions) out of the larger WISDEM code.
+New users can install either CCBlade or WISDEM, but for highest efficiency, we recommend installing CCBlade, without the entire WISDEM installation.

-### Installation

-Download/clone and install this RAFT repository as well as that of [MoorPy](https://github.com/NREL/MoorPy), [pyHAMS](https://github.com/WISDEM/pyHAMS), and [WISDEM](https://github.com/WISDEM/WISDEM).
-To install RAFT in development mode, go to its directory and run ```python setup.py develop``` or ```pip install -e .``` from the command line.
+To install all required python packages to run RAFT, follow the steps below.

+1. Install most of the required python packages to run RAFT from the "requirements" yaml.

+        (base) PS ANY_PATH> conda env create -f raft-env.yaml

+    This will create a new python virtual environment on a new user's local machine called "raft-env"

+2. Activate the new virtual environment

+        (base) PS ANY_PATH> conda activate raft-env

+    This will activate the newly created virtual environment, where we will install the remaining dependencies

+3. Install the RAFT package
+    - Navigate to a directory of your choosing on your local machine and clone this RAFT repository to that new directory

+            (raft-env) PS YOUR_PATH> git clone https://github.com/WISDEM/RAFT.git

+    - Staying in the same directory, install the RAFT package in it's "editable" mode

+            (raft-env) PS YOUR_PATH/RAFT> pip install -e .

+4. Repeat Step 3 two more times, one for CCBlade, and one for MoorPy

+        (raft-env) PS YOUR_PATH> git clone https://github.com/WISDEM/CCBlade.git
+        (raft-env) PS YOUR_PATH/CCBlade> pip install -e .
+        (raft-env) PS YOUR_PATH/CCBlade> cd ..
+        (raft-env) PS YOUR_PATH> git clone https://github.com/NREL/MoorPy.git
+        (raft-env) PS YOUR_PATH/MoorPy> pip install -e .

+    ** If you are running into errors with installing CCBlade, make sure there is not a file called "_bem.cp39-win_amd64.pyd" inside of CCBlade/ccblade.
+Deleting this file will allow the above commands to run.

+This new raft-env should now be compatible to run RAFT standalone.
+Dependencies like CCBlade and MoorPy are still under development, which is why for now, it will be easier to install them in their editable forms.

+The other main dependency, PyHAMS, is included within the raft-env.yaml file and is installed in Step 1.

+Another point to note is that ```python setup.py develop``` has become outdated, and ```pip install -e .``` is preferred.

+If you need to remove any virtual environment for any reason, you can run

+    conda env remove -n "name-of-the-virtual-environment"

 ## Documentation and Issues